ethereum/consensus-specs/specs/phase0/p2p-interface.md

 This section outlines the specification for the networking stack in Ethereum 2.0 clients.

-Sections that have differing parameters for mainnet launch and interoperability testing are split into subsections.
-Sections that are not split have the same parameters for interoperability testing as mainnet launch.

 ## Transport

 Even though libp2p is a multi-transport stack (designed to listen on multiple simultaneous transports and endpoints transparently), we hereby define a profile for basic interoperability.

-#### Interop

 All implementations MUST support the TCP libp2p transport, and it MUST be enabled for both dialing and listening (i.e. outbound and inbound connections).
 The libp2p TCP transport supports listening on IPv4 and IPv6 addresses (and on multiple simultaneously).

-To facilitate connectivity and avert possible IPv6 routability/support issues, clients participating in the interoperability testnet MUST expose at least ONE IPv4 endpoint.
+Clients must support listening on at least one of IPv4 or IPv6.
+Clients that do _not_ have support for listening on IPv4 SHOULD be cognizant of the potential disadvantages in terms of Internet-wide routability/support.
+Clients MAY choose to listen only on IPv6, but MUST be capable of dialing both IPv4 and IPv6 addresses.

 All listening endpoints must be publicly dialable, and thus not rely on libp2p circuit relay, AutoNAT, or AutoRelay facilities.
+(Usage of circuit relay, AutoNAT, or AutoRelay will be specifically re-examined soon.)

 Nodes operating behind a NAT, or otherwise undialable by default (e.g. container runtime, firewall, etc.), MUST have their infrastructure configured to enable inbound traffic on the announced public listening endpoint.

-#### Mainnet

-All requirements from the interoperability testnet apply, except for the IPv4 addressing scheme requirement.

-At this stage, clients are licensed to drop IPv4 support if they wish to do so, cognizant of the potential disadvantages in terms of Internet-wide routability/support.
-Clients MAY choose to listen only on IPv6, but MUST retain capability to dial both IPv4 and IPv6 addresses.

-Usage of circuit relay, AutoNAT, or AutoRelay will be specifically re-examined closer to the time.

 ## Encryption and identification

-#### Interop

-[SecIO](https://github.com/libp2p/specs/tree/master/secio) with `secp256k1` identities will be used for initial interoperability testing.

-The following SecIO parameters MUST be supported by all stacks:

--  Key agreement: ECDH-P256.
--  Cipher: AES-128.
--  Digest: SHA-256.

 #### Mainnet